GoogleChrome/web.dev/src/site/content/en/blog/backdrop-filter/index.md

 ## Technical Details
 {% Aside 'key-term' %}
-  backdrop refers to all painted content behind the element, except when the ancestor has filters, opacity or [a few other documented properties applied](https://drafts.fxtf.org/filter-effects-2/#BackdropRootTriggers).
+  backdrop - the painted content behind the element.
 {% endAside %}

 CSS `backdrop-filter` applies one or more filters to the backdrop of an element, leaving the contents unchanged.

 In order for the filter to apply any augmentations, some portion of the overlaying element needs to be transparent.
 Alternatively, consider that opaque elements will not produce a backdrop-filter effect while fully transparent elements produce a full filtered backdrop.

-Backdrop-filter shares attributes with CSS filters in that they create a new [stacking context](https://www.w3.org/TR/CSS21/zindex.html) and/or [containing blocks](https://developer.mozilla.org/en-US/docs/Web/CSS/Containing_block) when the property is used properly, in other words it's not 'none'.
+Backdrop-filters are like CSS filters.
+When the property is not 'none', a new [stacking context](https://www.w3.org/TR/CSS21/zindex.html) and/or [containing block](https://developer.mozilla.org/en-US/docs/Web/CSS/Containing_block) are created.
 Note, only elements with absolute and fixed position descendants will get a containing block.

 <div>
   <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/backdrop-filter" target="_blank" class="w-button w-button--secondary w-button--with-icon" data-icon="school">